 - Note: If you have chosen a ‘Lightly Worked’ or a ‘Heavily Worked’ beam from the above choices, unless specified in the ‘Order Notes’ upon checking out, we will work the largest beam face.
 Please state in the order notes section if you have a specific requirement or want the beam a different way. if you are not sure of the difference between the finishes, please watch our video at the bottom of the page.

 Celtic Timber are the UK’s leading supplier in the sale of oak beams for fireplaces, fire surrounds and mantels.
-Our beams are handcrafted by our team on site in order to make the perfect oak fireplace or oak mantelpiece.
+Our beams are handcrafted by our team on site in order to make the perfect oak fireplace or oak mantelpiece for your home.

-Our solid oak beam range of fireplaces and mantelpieces have each been handworked by and are available, air dried in a variety of sizes.
+Our solid oak beam range of fireplaces and mantelpieces have each been handworked and are available air dried in a variety of sizes and finishes.